Contacting Dr. Todd Finnerty, Psy.D.

 Dr. Finnerty does not make any classroom observations of a child nor does he attend IEP meetings.
 He will provide a

 report to a school, county board or other organization if you request it.
+If you are child is in a private school or in home school please feel free to call Dr. Finnerty to discuss your individual needs.

 What are some Central Ohio area gifted education resources for more information?